-I have a client whose entire back is Disney princesses as zombies.
-The Mad Hatter is being ripped apart by Alice, Belle has the Beast's head severed, Snow White's eating a dwarf and all that kind of stuff.
-So, super dark, but definitely a spin on Disney.
+I have a client whose entire back is Disney princesses as zombies: The Mad Hatter is being ripped apart by Alice, Belle has the Beast's head severed, Snow White's eating a dwarf, and all that kind of stuff.
+So it's super dark but definitely a spin on Disney.

-Regarding celebrity faces I've actually done three Gord Downie portraits since he was diagnosed with terminal cancer, which was actually quite crazy.
-I did a full portrait of Gord on a friend's whole forearm and then I did another portrait of him singing from one of his final shows.
+Regarding celebrity faces, I've actually done three Gord Downie portraits since he was diagnosed with terminal cancer, which was actually quite crazy.
+I did a full portrait of Downie on a friend's entire forearm, and then I did another portrait of him singing from one of his final shows.
 I also had a father and daughter come up from Syracuse, New York, who are ridiculously big Hip fans, to get Hip tattoos.
-Her father got [Downie's] face on his arm and she got "Bobcaygeon" lyrics down her spine.
+Her father got [Downie's] face on his arm, and she got "Bobcaygeon" song lyrics down her spine.

 Oh, and I also did a full sleeve regarding the show Lost.
-On that sleeve, we had the hieroglyphics around his wrist, a close up of Locke's scarred eyes, Hurley and Locke looking over the hatch, the Dharma symbol, the numbers, the plane crashing, the Anubis statue ... it's a huge compilation sleeve.
-He was a huge fan and had given me lists upon lists and I just worked with him to make sure everything was authentic.
-I love doing themed tattoos.m
+On that sleeve, we had the hieroglyphics around his wrist, a close up of Locke's scarred eyes, Hurley and Locke looking over the hatch, the Dharma symbol, the numbers, the plane crashing, the Anubis statue… it's a huge compilation sleeve.
+He was a huge fan and had given me lists upon lists, and I just worked with him to make sure everything was authentic.
+I love doing themed tattoos.

 Neil Tavares, Toronto